daac-tools/vibrato/docs/train.md

 following the [documentation](./compile.md).

 ## 3. Accuracy evaluation

+You can evaluate the accuracy when using the trained dictionary.

 To split the input corpus randomly and output train/validation/test files, run the following command: